alkatoutl/alkatoutl.github.io/index.md

 # My Contributions

+First and foremost, I wanted to contribute to [TransitHealth](https://scarletstudio.github.io/transithealth ) because it's a site that helps to provide real data on different aspects of public transit and health patterns in the city of Chicago to anyone who wants/needs to access it.
+Ever since I was young I've had a passion for computers and technology but more than that I knew whatever I did with my future I wanted to use that to help others.

+Now let's get into the technical aspects of how I accomplished that...

 ## Extracting, Transforming, & Loading
 I had the responsibility of looking over the [Taxi Trip Data](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew) provided by the [Chicago Data Portal](https://data.cityofchicago.org/).
 I had to decide what information would be most beneficial to users visiting our site and- using the same methodology as described above- I extracted, transformed, and loaded that data to our offline pipeline.